MetricDuck — Financial Analysis MCP server

 - You need a historical fiscal year not returned by `get_financials` (pass `fiscal_year`)

-- You need a cash-flow / income **line across periods to de-cumulate a standalone quarter** — the as-filed cash-flow statement is cumulative YTD (a Q2 10-Q reports the 6-month figure).
-Set `period_history: true` to get the concept's full series (quarter / 6-mo / 9-mo / FY) across filings in one call, then subtract the prior YTD sharing the same start date (Q2 standalone = 6-month YTD − Q1 3-month).
+- You need a cash-flow / income **line across periods to de-cumulate a standalone quarter** — the as-filed cash-flow statement is cumulative YTD.
+Set `period_history: true` (see that parameter for the subtraction recipe).

-**Exactness:** the markdown rounds for readability; the `<raw_data>` block carries each fact's EXACT value + `decimals` (the as-filed precision floor: −3 = thousands, −6 = millions) + a stable `mdck` handle + two ways to see the fact in its filing: `handle.edgar` (SEC EDGAR — the independent primary source) and `handle.viewer` (the MetricDuck viewer, which opens the filing with the fact highlighted; auto-falls back to EDGAR with a plain scroll when the filing isn't cached in MD).
+**Exactness:** the markdown rounds for readability; the `<raw_data>` block carries each fact's EXACT value + `decimals` (the as-filed precision floor: −3 = thousands, −6 = millions) + `edgar` — a deep-link to that exact fact in the SEC EDGAR iXBRL document, so every value resolves to the independent primary source.

 **Share counts (pick the right basis):** the **dei** `EntityCommonStockSharesOutstanding` (shown as "cover-page / current") is the most-current shares outstanding, as of the filing/cover date — use it for **market cap, equity value, and "shares outstanding from the cover page"**.
 The **us-gaap** `CommonStockSharesOutstanding` is the **balance-sheet period-end** count (an earlier date); `WeightedAverageNumberOf…SharesOutstanding` is the **per-period average for EPS**.
 These can differ a few % for buyback-heavy / recently-issuing filers — match the as-of date in the Period column to your task.

-Searching: comma-separated terms OR-match (e.g., `revenue,product`).
-Responses are capped at ~20K chars — over the cap, whole facts are paged out of BOTH the table and the `<raw_data>` block together (the JSON stays valid) with an explicit `facts_omitted` count; narrow the search or lower `limit` for the rest.
-Endpoint: https://mcp.metricduck.com/mcp
+Searching: commas OR-match (`revenue,product`); SPACES WITHIN a term AND-match, across the concept name, its label, and the filer's own dimension axis/member labels.
+A multi-word search is therefore a filter on the FILER's wording, not on meaning — it can drop the exact series you want with no warning.
+Start with ONE word and narrow client-side.
+Responses cap at ~20K chars — over it, whole facts are paged out of BOTH the table and the `<raw_data>` block together (the JSON stays valid) with an explicit `facts_omitted` count; narrow the search for the rest.

 - get_filing_index (Filing Signal Index) - Get a navigable signal index for a company's latest SEC filing.